 3. Lack of keywords research

 This is an extremely important part, not only for ad channels that require keywords in their implementation - e.g. Google -.
-When you run a keyword research you also understand what people are mostly looking for and what they are mostly interested in.
-This will help you build your message, write your copy and choose how to display the message for your customer.
+When you run keyword research, you also understand what people are mostly looking for and what they are most interested in.
+This will help you build your message, write your copy, and choose how to display the message for your customer.

-4. Insufficient knowledge on the audience and its behaviour
+4. Insufficient knowledge of the audience and its behavior

 5. Missing CTA

-Most of the non-converting ads I've been analysing were lacking a strong Call To Action.
-After writing your copy make sure you also added a CTA which is telling people what to do.
-It has to align with your copy, your target audience, the landing page, and most importantly the ad goal.
+Most of the ads that are not converting I've been analyzing were lacking a strong Call To Action.
+After writing your copy, make sure you also added a CTA, which tells people what to do.
+It has to align with your copy, your target audience, the landing page, and most importantly, the ad goal.
 It can be a Learn More button where you send people to a page with more details about that product, or a Shop Now button directly to the product you're aiming to sell.